Back

 AOFTMW montages are composite images of the milky way created from multiple overlapping photographs of the sky (often using a star tracker), stitched together automatically using advanced computer image processing techiques, digitally blended with a foreground/landscape image.

 The first time I saw an AOFTMW montage I was simply stunned.
 Amazed, truly.
 By the time I saw my 500th AOFTMW montage the effect was less impressive, and by the time I saw my 5000th such image I was bored/irritated.
 The vast majority of these images are fundamentally the same!
-So often they do not communicate anything individual about the mind or experience of the photographer.
-Furthermore AOFTMW images risk corrupting the audience into believing that night photographs have to be visually extravagant.
+So often they do not communicate anything individual about the mind or experience of the photographer, they are largely "recipe" images.
+As such they often cease to be artistic communications, but product, merely.

 2. Artificial Intelligence

 AI risks destroying night photography because it will easily generate fake but visually impressive bespoke imagery, I wonder in 15 years how many photographers are going to bother getting out of bed, grab their camera, and go out into the cold to seek the atmosphere of the night.
 Much easier to just type in a description of a required image and sit back as the machine does the rest.
-I wonder if film will return in an attempt to recreate the need for skill and artistic integrity?
-Only for the few I suspect.
-But this would offer a glimmer of hope.